New York City battled back the coronavirus. Now it’s struggling to pay for it.

 “In July, I was cautiously optimistic,” MTA Chairman Patrick Foye said about the prospect of help from Washington.
 “Obviously that cautious optimism proved to be wrong.
 The federal government on these issues looks to be broken.”

 Once the coronavirus arrived in the United States, it delivered a crippling blow to New York, turning the city’s density into a deadly vector for infection.
-Shutdowns ordered by Gov. Andrew M. Cuomo and other leaders brought the city to an abrupt halt, arresting the spread of the virus at the cost of the state’s economy.
+Shutdowns ordered by Gov. Andrew M. Cuomo (D) and other leaders brought the city to an abrupt halt, arresting the spread of the virus at the cost of the state’s economy.

 The financial pain has been particularly pronounced in New York City.
 Broadway went dark this spring, and even as the outbreak wanes, theaters haven’t been able to revive operations safely.
 Major events that bring travelers to the city annually, from concerts and baseball games to the U.N.
 General Assembly, have been canceled or postponed.
 Some restaurants that shuttered never reopened.
 Some offices that sent their employees home never brought them back.
 And some workers who lost jobs were never rehired in a city where the unemployment rate last month hovered around 20 percent, data show.

-All of those factors have eaten into New York City’s coffers, cleaving about $7.1 billion in tax revenue out of the 2020 and 2021 budgets, the city’s comptroller estimates.
+All of those factors have eaten into New York City’s coffers, as tax revenues fell $7.1 billion short of initial projections, the city’s comptroller estimates.
 In real estate alone, there was a 32 percent decline in the number of sales involving commercial buildings and multifamily rental properties over the first half of 2020, according to the Real Estate Board of New York, a trade association for the industry.
 The city also took in $326 million less in taxes through the first half of this year, compared with the level of activity six months before the pandemic, the group found in data released Friday.

-The unexpected shortfalls forced New York Mayor Bill de Blasio and the New York City Council to slash $5 billion from the budget adopted in June for the new fiscal year beginning in July.
+The unexpected shortfalls forced New York Mayor Bill de Blasio (D) and the New York City Council to slash $5 billion from the budget adopted in June for the new fiscal year beginning in July.
 It included across-the-board cuts to city agencies as well as other more specific — if not controversial — reductions, including trash pickup on public walkways and arts education at public schools.
 The spending blueprint also specified the need to slash $1 billion in labor costs, a move that the mayor and others warned would result in harmful layoffs unless they could find help from the state or federal government.

 De Blasio declined to be interviewed for this story.
 His spokesman, Bill Neidhardt, said in a statement that they are negotiating with leaders in Albany on a potential solution.
 Absent that, he said, the widespread cuts to the city’s workforce would have “direct effects across New York, dragging down the largest city and economic engine in the country.”